 Although hundreds of thousands of Spanish-speaking migrants, refugees, and asylum-seekers apply for residence in the United States every year, U.S. Citizenship and Immigration Services (USCIS) offers virtually none of its required paperwork in Spanish.
 The goal of the FTrMP Project is to provide free Spanish translations of as many of these documents as possible.
 All of the translations below have been approved by at least two professional translators (one native English speaker and one native Spanish speaker).
 Please share widely.

-*Updates to expired forms will be published in early 2022*
+*Updates to expired forms will be published before the end of 2022*

 Important: USCIS only accepts forms submitted in English.
 These translations are for reference purposes only.

-* USCIS forms have expiration dates, after which the agency may introduce changes.
+*USCIS forms have expiration dates, after which the agency may introduce changes.
 The indicated forms have either recently expired or will expire shortly.
 As soon as possible after USCIS posts its updated versions, we will begin revising the Spanish translations.
 If you would like to be notified when a new translation is posted, please sign up for updates above.
+Note that in many instances, USCIS does not publish updated forms for several months after a given form expires.

 Your information will only be used to notify you when new translations are available and to send you other updates on the project.